ora-io/awesome-uniswap-hooks/README.md

 - [Lucas Martin Calderon's Template](https://github.com/LucasMartinCalderon/Uniswap): This repository contains a template for a hook that was created for the ETHGlobal Hackathon.
 This template can be used to create a custom hook that can be used to provide liquidity to a particular pool.
 - [Nick Addison's Template](https://github.com/naddison36/uniswap-v4-hooks): This repository contains a template for a hook that includes a factory to mine addresses and trace diagrams.
 This template can be used to create a custom hook that can be used to mine addresses and generate trace diagrams.
 - [Quantum3 Labs's Scaffold](https://github.com/Quantum3-Labs/Scaffold-UniswapV4): A boilerplate to use Uniswap v4 hooks with scaffold eth.
-- [Gnome101's Hardhat Template](https://github.com/Gnome101/UniswapV4Hardhat): Template/Playground that uses hardhat and can be used to create custom hooks and test them.
+- [Gnome101's Hardhat Template](https://github.com/Gnome101/UniswapV4Hardhat): A template and playground that uses hardhat.
+This can be used to create and test custom hooks.

 ## 🔗 Supported Chains